-Still, I am facing the quandary all boaters face at one
+I am facing the quandary all boaters face

-time or another: do we take the time from cruising to make something
+at one time or another: do we take the time from cruising to make

-right, or deal with what's not quite so, and actually go places?
-It's a tough
+something right, or deal with what's not quite so, and actually go places?

-choice but this time I've decided that time on the hard is worth the
+choice and this time I have decided that time on the hard is worth the

 improved boat at the end of the process.

-You see, it comes down to the reason I'm in Carrabelle.
-I'd
+You see, it comes down to the reason I am in Carrabelle.
+I

 left Apalachicola and was cruising along toward here, planning a couple